bgokul8056/Tourist-Behaviour-Analysis/README.md

 ## 4. CODE Folder
 This folder contains the ipython notebooks for each individual task:
 1. Refining the dataset
-   - `RefineDataset.ipynb` is used to clean the dataset and store it in a pandas DataFrame.
+   - `RefineDataset.ipynb` is used to set the geographical coordinates to define a particular region for data extraction.
 2. Textual metadata processing
-   - `Text_Metadata_Proc.ipynb` is used to eliminate unnecessary characters and stopwords, stem words into root form, and extract the Photo ID, User ID, Latitude and Longitude from the previous Dataframe.
+   - `Text_Metadata_Proc.ipynb` is used to eliminate unnecessary characters and stopwords, stem words into root form, and extract the Photo ID, User ID, Latitude and Longitude from the data.
 3. Geographical data clustering
    - `GeoClustering_Exemplar.ipynb` is used to cluster popular locations together using HDBSCAN algorithm.
 4. Region wise trend estimation